marceljungle/red-plex/README.md

 # red-plex

-**red-plex** is a command-line tool for creating Plex playlists based on collages and bookmarks from Gazelle-based music trackers like Redacted (RED) and Orpheus Network (OPS).
-It allows users to generate playlists in their Plex Media Server by matching music albums from specified collages or personal bookmarks.
+**red-plex** is a command-line tool for creating and updating Plex playlists based on collages and bookmarks from Gazelle-based music trackers like Redacted (RED) and Orpheus Network (OPS).
+It allows users to generate playlists in their Plex Media Server by matching music albums from specified collages or personal bookmarks, and now also provides a way to synchronize previously created playlists with updated collage information.

 ## Table of Contents